 - When applying for student visa you must ensure that you meet all the requirements of student visa such as have sufficient funds to support your study and stay in Australia, maintain good attendance and maintain good academic track record in order to meet the minimum grade requirements of the course.

 - Maintain adequate schooling arrangements:

-- If you are schooling students you must maintain adequate schooling arrangements.
-If you are accompanied by a dependent that has school age he/she must meet school arrangement requirement.
+- If you are a school student, you must maintain adequate schooling arrangements.
+If you are accompanied by a dependent that has school age, he/she must meet school arrangement requirement.

 - Students under 18 years of age must maintain welfare arrangements: